MicrosoftDocs/windows-itpro-docs/windows/client-management/new-policies-for-windows-10.md

 ---
 title: New policies for Windows 10 (Windows 10)
-description: Windows 10 includes the following new policies for management. ms.assetid: 1F24ABD8-A57A-45EA-BA54-2DA2238C573D ms.reviewer:
+description: Learn how Windows 10 includes new policies for management, like Group Policy settings for the Windows system and components. ms.assetid: 1F24ABD8-A57A-45EA-BA54-2DA2238C573D ms.reviewer:
 manager: dansimp